 Today the chancellor introduced the new help-to-buy ISA during his budget speech.
 This new scheme has raised a lot of eyebrows as rather than increasing supply for housing (which is badly needed), it will increase demand (and consequently prices will go up).
 But the debate on whether this new scheme will bring more good than bad is for another day.
-Buying a home is no easy task.
-Having a good credit score will be essential.
+Buying a home is no easy task; there are lots of additional costs to consider for example you will need to use solicitors when buying or selling a house as well as paying for a survey to be carried out, and the cost of hiring a removal company.
+If you are up-sizing you may also have to buy new furniture, so every little helps when it comes to finding ways to save.
+When it comes to buying a house, having a good credit score will also be essential.
 Visit https://repair.credit/ if you are in need of some assistance in this area.

 Here, I will explain the help-to-buy ISA in the most simplistic of terms:

 In short: If you are a first time buyer, you can save up to £200 a month towards your first home with a help to buy ISA and the government will boost your savings by 25%.
 That’s a £50 bonus for every £200 you save.
+This means that people, like those who read Beverly Hills Magazine, will be able to help you find your first home sooner than you may think.
 The maximum bonus you can receive is £3000.

 - New accounts will be available for 4 years, but once you have opened an account there is no limit to how much you can save for.